tobua/instl/README.md

 export PATH="$PATH:$GEM_HOME/bin"
 ```

-- Install Cocoapods gem with `gem install cocoapods --user-install` and update all gems with `gem update`.
-Also, run `gem update --system` to update gem itself.
+- Update all gems with `gem update` and run `gem update --system` to update gem itself.
+Then, install Cocoapods gem with `gem install cocoapods --user-install`.
 - Download and install [AndroidStudio](https://developer.android.com/studio) Android IDE.
   - Use Android Studio to open the `/android` project folder from a React Native installation.
   - Update dependencies in the `SDK Manager` (icon in top-right).
 When using [numic](https://github.com/tobua/numic) make sure to [install the CLI tools](https://github.com/tobua/android-sdk-numic-plugin#prerequisites).